-13.4 Contractors
+10.5 Contractors

-The school checks the identity of all contractors working on site and requests DBS checks and barred list checks where required by statutory guidance.
+The Trust checks the identity of all contractors working on site and requests DBS checks and barred list checks where required by statutory guidance.
 Contractors who have not undergone checks will not be allowed to work unsupervised or engage in regulated activity.

-13.5 Visitors
+10.6 Visitors